netsensei/colada/_posts/2025-10-24-converting-430000-images-from-jpg2000-to-jpeg.markdown

 The total size of the converted set of images weighs in at 2.93 TB which meets the storage requirements.
 The source set of JPEG2000 files consists of about 7.23 TB of data.
 A reduction of about 59.5% in volume was achieved.

 Completing the entire conversion happened across several weeks.
 During that time, I switched between running and re-running  conversions, tweaking the scripts where applicable, as well as attending other aspects of the project such as creating a robust workflow for uploading and importing the images with the appropriate metadata.
 For reference, I was able to process a batch of 95.558 images in 23 hours, with 35 failures.

+**November 3rd, 2025**: The introduction of this post was amended to provide more background to the library's decision towards converting the derivative copies from JPEG2000 to the JPEG format.

 [//]: # non parallel